Jun 29, 2020

 - Financing : You put as many kilometres on your car as you need to.
 Remember – higher kilometres means lower resale value.

 - Leasing : You agree to a limit of kilometres for the duration of the lease.
 If you exceed the limit, you will pay a per kilometer fee for overages.

 - Financing : You don’t have to worry about wear and tear on your car – except that excessive wear and tear will devalue your car.

 - Leasing : You will pay extra fees if your car shows signs of excessive wear and tear.

 Car Modifications Or Customizations

-- Buying : You can make any modifications or customizations.
+- Financing : You can make any modifications or customizations.
 You own the car!

 - Leasing : You can modify the car, but before you return it, you may have to change the car back to its original state.